 If you’re stuck for ideas, check out these recipe collections of salads and side dishes and get inspired!

 Don’t want to miss out on a recipe?
 Feed your FOMO and we’ll deliver it into your inbox!

 Click on the toggle below for conversion to US Cooking Units.

-- Finely mince garlic to yield 1 teaspoon.
+- Finely chop chilli to yield ½ teaspoon.

-- In a food processor, add peanut butter, rice vinegar, lime juice, garlic, chilli and soy sauce and blitz until a smooth paste.
+- In a food processor, add peanut butter, rice vinegar, lime juice, soy sauce, brown sugar, minced garlic, chopped chilli and water and blitz until a smooth paste.

 *Disclaimer: Nutritional information provided is an estimate only and generated by an online calculator.